 Where the DWP agree to extend the time limit, then you should be notified of your new ‘deadline day’.

-Ghita received her Migration Notice’ on 10th August- informing her that her Tax Credits were due to end and inviting her to make a claim for Universal Credit instead.
-She wasn’t able to make the claim by her ‘deadline day’ – 10th November – as she had a massive heart attack and ended up in hospital.
-Her daughter arranged with the DWP an extension of the period given for her to make her claim and so she was issued with a ‘new deadline day’ – being 8th December.
-Ghita makes her claim for UC on 5th December and so her Tax Credits end from 4th December and her Universal Credit starts on 5th December.
+Ghita received her Migration Notice’ on 10th April- informing her that her Income-Related Employment and Support Allowance and Housing Benefit were due to end and inviting her to make a claim for Universal Credit instead.
+She wasn’t able to make the claim by her ‘deadline day’ – 11th July – as she had a massive heart attack and ended up in hospital.
+Her daughter arranged with the DWP an extension of the period given for her to make her claim and so she was issued with a ‘new deadline day’ – being 8th August.
+Ghita makes her claim for UC on 5th August.
+So there is no gap between her benefits and she still receives the Transitional Protection she is entitled to.

 What if I miss my ‘deadline day’?

 If you miss your ‘deadline day’ then you will be given a ‘final deadline day’.
-As long as you make a claim for Universal Credit by your ‘final deadline day’ then your Universal Credit award will start from the day after your Tax Credits came to an end and you will receive any Transitional Protection you are entitled to.
+As long as you make a claim for Universal Credit by your ‘final deadline day’ then your Universal Credit award will start from your ‘deadline day’ and you will receive any Transitional Protection you are entitled to.

 (See Transitional Protection for information)

-Joy received her Migration Notice on 7th December – informing her that her Income-Related ESA and HB were due to end and inviting her to make a claim for Universal Credit instead.
-She didn’t fully understand what she needed to do and failed to claim by her ‘deadline day’ – 8th March.
-Her Income-Related ESA and HB brought to an end from 22nd March.
-She spoke to a Benefits Adviser who explained that she needed to make a claim for Universal Credit as she has received a Migration Notice – and that if she made that by her ‘final deadline day’ (7th April) – then there would be no gap between her Universal Credit award starting and her Income-Related ESA and HB ending and she would receive any Transitional Protection she was entitled to.
+Joy received her Migration Notice on 7th June – informing her that her Income-Related Employment and Support Allowance and Housing Benefit were due to end and inviting her to make a claim for Universal Credit instead.
+She didn’t fully understand what she needed to do although when the DWP phoned her she did say that she would be OK to make a claim and didn’t need any help.
+As she hadn’t made a claim by her ‘deadline day’ i.e. 8th September, her Income-Related Employment and Support Allowance and Housing Benefit were brought to an end.
+She spoke to a Benefits Adviser who explained that she needed to make a claim for Universal Credit as she has received a Migration Notice – and that if she made that by her ‘final deadline day’ (7th October) – then there would be no gap between her Universal Credit award starting and her Income-Related Employment and Support Allowance and Housing Benefit ending and she would receive any Transitional Protection she was entitled to.

 What if I miss my ‘final deadline day’?